 Functions of a Committee on Representation (Book of Order G-3.0103).
 Approval of Presbytery expenditures or use of reserves that are cumulatively more than 5% above an approved budget.
-Approval of Presbytery policies (what may be done by the Council, committees and teams) of the Presbytery.
-(NOTE: Approval of Presbytery procedures (how things are done under policy) will be under the authority of the Council.
-Examining and receiving into membership teaching elders seeking membership to the presbytery, including approval of terms of call and commissions for ordination and installation; ordaining and installing teaching elders; and receiving inquirers and candidates under care.
-Authority Delegation: Authority given to the Council by the Presbytery may be further delegated to Committees and Teams so long as there is prudent and effective supervision of the exercise of authority.
-Presbytery Officers : As required by local laws or regulation or the PCUSA Book of Order, individuals may be proposed for election by the Presbytery to execute certain required duties.
+103).
+Imulatively more than 5% Approval of Prespyrery policies (what may be done by the council, committees and teams) of the Presbytery.
+(NOTE: Approval of Presbytery procedures (how things are done under policy) will be under the authority of the Council. committees and teams) of hings are done under policy) Examining and receiving into membership teaching elders seeking membership to the presbytery, including approval of terms of call and commissions for ordination and installation; ordaining and installing teaching elders; and receiving inquirers and candidates under care. membership to the r ordination and installation; d candidates under care.
+Authority Delegation: Authority given to the Council by the Presbytery may be further delegated to Committees and Teams so long as there is prudent and effective supervision of the exercise of authority. may be further delegated to ision of the exercise of Presbytery Officers : As required by local laws or regulation or the PCUSA Book of Order, individuals may be proposed for election by the Presbytery to execute certain required duties.
 These individuals include the Stated Clerk, the Treasurer, the President of the corporation(s), and the Trustees.
-In execution of their duties, they will be responsible to the Council or the committees, commissions and teams that they support, subject to their constitutional, fiduciary and legal responsibilities.
-Required Groups : There are certain groups that every Presbytery must have as specified in the Book of Order such as the Nominating Committee, the Representation Committee, and the Permanent Judicial Corder such as the reflect their logical function.
+In execution of their duties, they will be responsible to the Council or the committees, commissions and teams that they support, subject to their constitutional, fiduciary and legal responsibilities. of Order, individuals may be se individuals include the es.
+In execution of their and teams that they Required Groups : There are certain groups that every Presbytery must have as specified in the Book of Order such as the Nominating Committee, the Representation Committee, and the Permanent Judicial Commission.
+The new structure will include all required groups but may position them on the chart in places that reflect their logical function.
 While these organizations will be formed and staffed, their naming and positioning in the organization will be as directed by the Council.
-The overall organization for the staff and volunteer groups that comprise the Presbytery's resources are illustrated in the chart below. --- -- --- --- --
+The overall organization for the staff and volunteer groups that comprise the Presbytery's resources are illustrated in the chart below. specified in the Book of the Permanent Judicial on them on the chart in ned and staffed, their The overall organization for Istrated in the chart below.